 Rewards on debit cards are typically only offered when the cardholder signs for a purchase and does not enter a PIN when making a purchase.
 They are generally not considered as valuable as most credit card rewards.

 Ultimately credit and charge cards carry greater protections and rewards debit cards.
-Entrepreneurs who use business debit cards in particular may want to consider charge cards so they are protected under federal law in the case of fraudulent use.
-Those who want to avoid an annual fee can choose a no annual fee credit card and simply pay the balance in full each month.
+Entrepreneurs who use business debit cards in particular may want to consider charge cards so they have the highest level of protection under federal law in the case of fraudulent use.
+Since charge cards require you pay the balance in full, you’re less likely to get in debt.

 Have at it!
 We'd love to hear from you and encourage a lively discussion among our users.
 Please help us keep our site clean and protect yourself.
 Refrain from posting overtly promotional content, and avoid disclosing personal information such as bank account or phone numbers.